Hackdromeda/BugBrowser/PRIVACYPOLICY.md

 # Privacy Policy
-The Privacy Policy was last updated on May 19, 2018.
+The Privacy Policy was last updated on September 16, 2018.
 Bug Browser and its developers may without notice to you and at its sole discretion, amend this policy.
 Please review this policy from time to time.

 **Bug Browser can collect the following information and/or perform the following actions:**